-Additionally, some materials were created by Alexandra Froese, M.Ed., R.Psych., for instance the free “Finding your balance” workbook for adults.
+Additionally, some free counselling and self-help materials were created.
+For instance, you can access the “Finding your balance” workbook for adults.
 You can find all of the resources through the group’s website in English or in Ukrainian using the links below.

 We have been supporting individual mental health professionals and organizations in Ukraine in responding to mental health needs of people impacted by the war in Ukraine.
 The support has included consultations and debriefing, sharing and adaptation of evidence-based materials, and coordination of relevant training.